the-coding-catalyst/ApiRateLimit/README.md

 # ApiRateLimit
+# Node js has been used here.
+For database i have used mongodb.
+# in order to run the project, run the command "npm run server"
 1. Rate limit can be set through backend by calling post api 'rate' and providing "X" in json.
 2. Once rate has been set /start is called to initialise the process.
 3. Now we can call get /api to test out application, it will give desired output till rate limit is reached.